-- Paint: To make sure the seam and frame is protected, it is a good idea to paint over your newly refurbished frame before re-installation.
+- Paint: To make sure the seam and frame are protected, it is a good idea to paint over your newly refurbished frame before re-installation.

 Not sure you're up for the job, or the time commitment to complete it?
-We can help with your window pane replacement project and other home repair, improvement, maintenance, and remodel jobs.
+We can help with your window pane replacement project and other home repair, improvement, maintenance, and remodeling jobs.